vuestorefront/vue-storefront/doc/api-modules/cart.md

 # Cart module

-The cart module as name suggests is a set of mixins respomnsible for interacting with Cart.
+The cart module as name suggests is a set of mixins responsible for interacting with Cart.
 You can find methods responsible for adding/removing/getting cart items along with optional UI interactions for microcart.

 ## Content